quackmagedev/quackmagedev.github.io/index.md

 ## 🕹️ Current Project

 🎨 **Nick the Shape Man**
 A fast shape-shifting adventure to restore color to a lost world.
-Switch forms, solve puzzles, and explore quirky environments.
-> Built in **Godot** • WIP
+Made in **Godot.**

 💡 Check out more [projects](./projects) or [learn more about me](./about).